Defence School Mentor Program

 • Identifying the issues and needs of individual students.

-• Developing and implementing programs and resources that address issues and needs.
+• Developing and implementing programs and resources.

 • Monitoring students day to day social and emotional well-being.